near/NEPs/0006-bingings.md

 ---
 `register_len(register_id: u64) -> u64` -- returns the size of the blob stored in the given register.
 ###### Normal operation
-* If register is not empty, then returns the size, which can potentially be zero;
+* If register is used, then returns the size, which can potentially be zero;
-* If register is empty, returns `u64::MAX`
+* If register is not used, returns `u64::MAX`

 ## Trie API